How Debtor Tracing Can Help Locate Your Missing Debtor

 If you’ve ever tried to locate a debtor in the UK, you’ll no doubt have realised just how challenging it can be.
 Unfortunately, trying to find a debtor is different to trying to find any other individual since debtors are often deliberately evading any attempt to trace them.
 It’s no wonder, then, that it can be so difficult to trace a debtor’s address.

-There are numerous strategies that debtors use to evade being traced.
-These include going off grid or denying that they are the subject when questioned at the door.
+There are numerous strategies that debtors use to evade being tracked.
+These include going off-grid or denying that they are the subject when questioned at the door.
 Frequently, debtors will try to put any application that they make into their partner’s name so they can avoid being detected by any debt recovery authorities.

 This makes it much harder for you to track them down and refer them to a debt collection agency.
 Even if you do manage to track them down, you may often face another hurdle since the subject debtor will often deny their identity on the doorstep when questioned.
 This makes it even more difficult to recover the missing sums.